tgabatin/tgabatin.github.io/essays/covid-and-college.md

 ---
 layout: essay
-type: essay/ Or the Coronavirus?
+type: essay
-title: Is It a Cough
+title: Is It a Cough?
+Or the Coronavirus?
 # All dates must be YYYY-MM-DD format!
 date: 2020-04-03
 labels: